David Taylor (professor)

-David Taylor FFRPS FRPharmS (born 1963) is a British professor.
+David Taylor FFRPS FRCPharm (born 1963) is a British academic pharmacist.
 He is the head of the Pharmaceutical Sciences Clinical Academic Group within King's Health Partners.
 Taylor has been lead author and editor of the Maudsley Prescribing Guidelines in Psychiatry since 1994.
 In 2014, Taylor was named as one of the top 100 clinical leaders in the UK National Health Service.